Dr. Halo: Features

 Media Cybernetics discontinued Dr. Halo after version 4.0 but used its source code to develop the Halo Imaging Library, a Windows software library comprising 100 imaging functions for C development.

+When bundled with KYE Systems equipment, Dr Halo was branded as "Dr Genius".

 Reception

 Curt Suplee of The Washington Post praised version 3.0, writing "Even if you've never drawn so much as a glass of water, [Dr. Halo III] can put you in the picture.
 If you're an experienced user, more power to you."
 InfoWorld writer Ken Milburn called the same version a "[g]ood midrange package" with its user interface "the best we encountered" in the magazine's survey of DOS-based graphics editors released at the time.
-Galen Gruman and Andre Kvitka of the same publication were more tempered with their praise, writing that Dr. Halo III had "powerful" graphics creation and editing abilities but was "difficult to learn because of its unintuitive interface.
+Galen Gruman of the same publication were more tempered with their praise, writing that Dr. Halo III had "powerful" graphics creation and editing abilities but was "difficult to learn because of its unintuitive interface.
 It only uses icons, which makes some features, such as quitting, nearly impossible to find."
 Brooks Hunt of Home Office Computing gave it four out of four stars.

 Byte wrote that by version 4.0, "the program is showing its age; it isn't as well integrated as many comparable programs.
 Singly, the utilities are quite powerful, but the package lacks a unified menu structure".